khonsaloh/television/README.md

 ```

 - if no flag is passed, the script will prompt you with a general selection of tv channels to choose from.
-- if -es is passed, It will only give you spanish related channels
+- if -e is passed, It will only give you spanish related channels
 - -r refers to radio stations
 - -l, for list, will let you navegate through a large playlist filtered by category, lang or country
 - the playlistmanager will automaticaly be loaded when launching the script with the -l argument, for bring it up or toggle it, press the key `p`